SuperOfficeDocs/superoffice-docs/user-guide/en/faq/manage-folders.md

 ---
-uid: help-en-document-faq-editkbcategory
+uid: help-en-faq-folder
-title: document faq editKbCategory
+title: Administrate folders of FAQ entries
-description: document faq editKbCategory
+description: Administrate folders of FAQ entries
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: FAQ
 so.topic: help
 language: en
 ---

 # Administrate folders of FAQ entries

-Under **Knowledge Base** &gt; **FAQ** you can create a folder structure for FAQs, to give them a logical structure and make it easy for others to find information.
-You can create subfolders in all folders, and you can place FAQ entries in any of these folders as appropriate.
+Under **Knowledge Base** > **FAQ** you can create a folder structure for FAQs, to give them a logical structure and make it easy for others to find information.
+You can create sub-folders in all folders, and you can place FAQ entries in any of these folders as appropriate.
 Find out more below about how to work with the folder structure.

 ## Create folders

-1. Select **Knowledge Base** &gt; **FAQ**.
+1. Select **Knowledge Base** > **FAQ**.

 2. Click the **New folder** button.
 This takes you to the **FAQ folder properties** screen.